Strategic & Critical

 Growing Demand

-In today’s world, graphite is considered a key, strategic material in the emerging green technology economy that includes advances in energy storage, electric vehicles and electronics from smartphones to laptops.
-New applications such as lithium- ion batteries, fuel cells and nuclear power can create significant, incremental demand growth in the future.
-The use of lithium-ion batteries is growing rapidly in consumer electronics, and they are now becoming popular not just in consumer vehicles but in trucks, motorcycles, recreational vehicles, trucks, buses, and boats, as well as in industrial applications such as powering forklifts, automated warehouses, power tools and other equipment.
-Growth in demand for graphite will only continue with the increased electrification of vehicles and other machines.
+Graphite is a key, strategic material in the emerging green technology economy, which includes advancements in energy storage, electric vehicles, and various electronics, from smartphones to laptops.
+The demand for graphite is expected to grow significantly, driven by new applications such as lithium-ion batteries, fuel cells, and nuclear power.
+Lithium-ion batteries are increasingly popular, not just in consumer electronics and personal vehicles but also in trucks, motorcycles, recreational vehicles, buses, and boats.
+Industrial applications such as powering forklifts, automated warehouses, power tools, and other equipment further bolster the demand for this essential material.
+The ongoing electrification of vehicles and other machinery will continue to drive growth in graphite demand.

 As the green technology economy grows,